MosheBiran/Check-point-home-assignment/README.md

 - Maven

 - Postman (API Testing)
-### API documentation is available through the .iml file
+### API documentation is available through the personal collection that was sent in the mail file
 - (Through Postman -> Right click On collection -> View documentation)
 ## General Information